charlesrono/charlesrono/README.md

 - 👋 Hi, I’m @charlesrono
-- 👀 I’m interested and self-taught on python, SQL, Javascript, Typescript, Kotlin, Swift and Ruby.
+- 👀 I’m interested and self-taught on python, Javascript, Typescript, Kotlin, Swift, Ruby and SQL.
 - 🌱 I am a Jack of all trades with expertise in Ecommerce, Digital Marketing, Software development and Graphic Design.
 - ✨ Regarding E-commerce I am an E-commerce Consultant consulting and offering services regarding Amazon,shopify and E-commerce Marketing overall.
 - ✨ Regarding Digital Marketing I am a  digital marketing specialist currently running two blogs an E-commerce Blog and a  Finance blog, keyword researching, copywriting ,running ads,optimizing SEO and Backlinks.